wp-plugins/genesis-admin-bar-plus/readme.txt

 == Changelog ==

 = 1.2.5 =
-* Changed a few strings to use the plugin text domain to avoid conflicts.
 * Added support for Fashionista, Modern Blogger (both Marketplace) and Scribble themes.
+* Added updated German language files back in with the plugin.
+* Improved a few strings to use the plugin text domain to avoid conflicts.
 * Improved readme descriptions.

 = 1.2.4 =